panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 // Throws "TypeError: person is not iterable"
 ```

-Unfortunately, `for...of` cycle cannot iterate over the properties of `person` object.
+Not this time. `for...of` cycle cannot iterate over the properties of `person` object.

 And the answer is seen from the error message: `TypeError: person is not iterable`.
-The `for...of` cycle requires an iterable collection to iterate over its items.
+The `for...of` cycle requires an *iterable* collection to iterate over its items.

 So, the first rule of thumb whether a data structure is iterable is whether it is accepted by `for...of`.